Frequently Asked Questions

 A: The valves in a tap are working parts, just like the spark plugs in your car!
 They will wear out over time, depending on how much they are used.
-Most reputable tap manufacturers guarantee such parts of their taps for a period of two years.
+Please check with the original manufacturer for the guarantee offered on your kitchen tap, most reputable tap manufacturers guarantee the original tap for a minimum period of two years.

 Q: My new tap is not working very well.
 The flow is poor.
 What should I do?

 A: First of all, you should check that the tap is suitable for use on your hot water system.
 It may be that you do not have enough water pressure for the type of tap.
 Alternatively the spout may be blocked - remove the screw in diffuser at the end of the spout and check that it has not been blocked during installation.

 Q: How long will it take for the part to arrive?

 A: We aim to despatch goods ordered before 12 noon the same working day and for all orders after 12 noon the following day.
 Standard delivery is via Whistl on a 3-5 day service, or choose the APC within 72 hours service for parts required urgently.

 Q: Can I send parts back for a refund if they do not fit or are unsuitable for my tap?

 A: Please ensure that you are ordering the correct parts as they are not refundable once they have been fitted/used.
 Our customer support team are on hand if you need some help, call us on 01226 283434 (option 2).